jschultz299/ReinforcementLearning/GridWorld/README.md

 The main file is run.m.

-## Section a) Demonstrate One Episode with Random Actions

-The first section of the code renders the GridWorld environment and demonstrate one episode with random actions.
+The goal of the project is to have the agent explore the GridWorld environment and to learn how best to reach the green space.
+The agent is rewarded when it reaches the green space, and penalized when it reaches the red space as well as penalized slightly for each action it performs.

 The agent has the option of four actions:
 - Move left
 - Move right
 - Move up
 - Move down

+## Section a) Demonstrate One Episode with Random Actions

+The first section of the code renders the GridWorld environment and demonstrate one episode with random actions.

 In this first example, the agent randomly selects an action until it reaches a goal space.
 The states of the environment spaces will be updated as the agent progresses.